Brianzchen/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ### How to JSONify

-If you the data to be shown as json text, simply navigate to either of the following: localhost:8000/<catagory-id>/items/JSON or localhost:8000/catagory/item/<item-id>/JSON replacing <catagory-id> or <item-id> with the id of your desired category or id
+If you the data to be shown as json text, simply navigate to either of the following: localhost:8000/<category-id>/items/JSON or localhost:8000/category/item/<item-id>/JSON replacing <category-id> or <item-id> with the id of your desired category or id